idc9/word_embed_tutorial/README.md

 git clone https://github.com/idc9/word_embed_tutorial.git
 ```

+Alternatively, you can download a zipped copy of this repository from [**here**](https://drive.google.com/open?id=0B40b05f-8LWtVGsybWw4OTVyV00).

 Make sure you have anaconda (e.g. jupyter, numpy, scipy, matplotlib, seaborn, pandas, and sklearn).
 Additionally, a few of the functions require: request, ast, json , and webcolors.
 Optionally, you can install [plotly](https://github.com/plotly/plotly.py) for interactive visualizations.

+Note this tutorial is in python 3.

 TODO: iain make better instructions/easier installation